-With the Spice Girls making a comeback this year and chunky trainers being a huge trend it’s easy to be experiencing some déjà vu. ’90s style is back in a big way, here at MandM Direct we’ve picked the best ’90s styles to rock with no low rise jeans insight.
+With chunky trainers, high waisted jeans and crop tops being a huge trend at the moment, it’s easy to be experiencing some déjà vu.
+We’re seeing people from all generations donning the scrunchies, acid wash jeans and using bandanas as a cheeky t-shirt alternative. ’90s style is back in a big way, here at MandM Direct we’ve picked the best ’90s styles to rock with no low rise jeans insight.

 Love them or hate them chunky trainers have made a huge comeback this year, brands like Ellesse and Umbro are your go-to for bold and colourful chunky styles.
 If you’re not feeling brave enough to rock a more out there chunky trainer, Reebok Classics are a more wearable everyday style favoured by celebs like Kendrick Lamar and Gigi Hadid.
 Whether you prefer a flatform or a sportier style we’ve got your chunky trainer needs covered.